 Roasted Beet and Balsamic Chicken Salad Yields: 10 servings (may make half this recipe).
-Total prep time: 2 days (for sprouting quinoa) plus 1 3/4 hr/ active prep time: 3/4 hr/ baking time: 1 hr.
+Total prep time: 2 days (for sprouting quinoa)/ active prep time: 3/4 hr/ baking time (for beets): 1 hr.

 1 tbsp oil (Coconut or avocado oil is best; olive oil is carcinogenic when heated to high temperatures.)

-3 large cloves of garlic, minced (Better yet, use 1 cube of frozen garlic from Trader Joe’s.)
+3 med/lg cloves of garlic, minced (Better yet, use 1 cube of frozen garlic from Trader Joe’s.)

-1 yellow bell pepper (Organic is important here, as bell peppers readily absorb pesticides.)
+1 yellow bell pepper (Organic is important, as bell peppers readily absorb pesticides.)

-8 ounces feta cheese, crumbled (Do not use pre-crumbled feta, as it is treated with preservatives and not as tasty.)
+8 oz feta cheese, crumbled (Do not use pre-crumbled feta, as it is treated with preservatives, and is neither tasty or healthy.)

 - Using either a sprouting jar or a bowl, sprout quinoa 2 days in advance, by first soaking it in water for 6-8 hours (may make extra quinoa); then, draining off water well, let it sit for 1-2 days until sprouted, rinsing about every 12 hours.
-If finished before using, do the following: when 1/4 inch long legs have grown, without rinsing again, spread prepared quinoa on a tray or large plate, covered with parchment, to let dry for about 12 more hours.
-Store in a sealed storage bag or jar and refrigerate, keeps for up to two weeks.
-For more detail on sprouting, see Sprouted Three Bean Dip (2017/06/26) and Sprouted Quinoa and Yam Salad (2016/09/05).
+Store extra in refrigerator.
+For more detail on sprouting, see Sprouted Three Bean Dip (2019/05/13) and Sprouted Quinoa and Yam Salad (2016/09/05).

 - If chicken is frozen, thaw in water.

 - Preheat oven to 375 degrees.
-Wash and lightly oil beets; wrap in aluminum foil, leaving closure upright to keep juices from spilling; bake on cookie sheet for 3/4–1 1/4 hours, depending on size of beets.
-Open foil and cool in wrap for 10 minutes; peel skin off by rubbing with hands; cut in 1/4 inch julienne slices; set aside.
+Wash and lightly oil beets; wrap in aluminum foil, leaving closure upright to keep juices from spilling out; bake on cookie sheet for 3/4–1 1/4 hours, depending on size of beets.
+Open foil and cool in wrap for 10 minutes; peel skin off by rubbing with hands; cut in 1/4″ julienne slices; set aside.
 Meanwhile go to next step.

 - Heat tablespoon of oil in large skillet; place thawed tenderloins on paper towel, salting and peppering them extra well before cooking; when tiny piece of chicken sizzles in oil, add the rest.
-Pour balsamic over meat and add garlic; turn tenderloins over in vinegar.
+Pour balsamic over meat and add garlic; immediately turn tenderloins over in vinegar.
 Let cook for 2-3 minutes, turning over once mid-way.

-- Starting with the smallest tenderloin, cut each piece in thirds with a spatula; as they are cooked remove pieces to a bowl-the meat will just be turning white inside when done.
-Do not overcook.
-Pour juice from pan into bowl, which will further marinate meat.
+- Starting with the smallest tenderloin, cut each piece in thirds with a spatula; as they are cooked, remove pieces to a bowl.
+Do not overcook-the meat will just be turning white inside when done.
+Pour juices from pan into bowl of meat, set aside.

-- Wash and cut bell pepper in small strips, set aside.
+- Wash and cut bell pepper in small strips.

-- Place greens in a serving bowl; add quinoa, beets, chicken, peppers, feta cheese, and nuts; toss with balsamic vinaigrette; serve with croutons.
+- Place greens in a serving bowl; add chicken, with half the liquid, quinoa, beets, peppers, feta cheese, and nuts; toss with balsamic vinaigrette; serve with croutons.
 Delicious!